Aims for Net Zero-Carbon Emissions by 2050

-About EVA Air
+About EVA Air:

-EVA Air is a Star Alliance member and one of only 10 SKYTRAX-rated 5-Star airlines worldwide.
-Travelers responding to SKYTRAX’s global survey voted EVA number one for the “World’s Cleanest Aircraft Cabins” and “Best Economy Class Airline Catering.”
-TripAdvisor recognized it among the “Top 10 Airlines – World” and awarded it top spots in four more categories in its Travelers’ Choice Awards for Airlines while Travel + Leisure readers ranked it in the Top-10 International Airlines.
-It also earned a place in AirlineRatings.com’s “Best of the Best” World’s Best Airlines 2021 after similarly high ratings for safety and COVID compliance in January.
+EVA Air is a Star Alliance member and is one of 11 SKYTRAX-rated 5-Star airlines worldwide.
+It also ranked 7th among the SKYTRAX World’s Top 10 Airlines and secured additional spots in SKYTRAX’s top 10 for Best Economy Class Onboard Catering, Best Business Class Airlines, World’s Best Airline Cabin Cleanliness, World’s Best Airport Services and more.
+It won a spot in Condé Nast Traveler’s prestigious 2021 Readers’ Choice Awards for the Top 10 Airlines in the World and Travel + Leisure readers voted it in the Top-10 International Airlines.
+TripAdvisor recognized it among the “Top 10 Airlines – World” and awarded it top spots in four more categories in its Travelers’ Choice Awards for Airlines while it also earned a place in AirlineRatings.com’s “Best of the Best” World’s Best Airlines 2021 after similarly high ratings for safety and COVID compliance in January.

 The carrier was established in 1989 as Taiwan’s first privately owned international airline.
 It is part of the respected Evergreen Group and a sister company to global container-shipping leader Evergreen Line.
 It flies a fleet of more than 80 Boeing and Airbus aircraft to over 60 international destinations throughout Asia, Oceania, Europe and North America where gateways are Chicago, Houston, Los Angeles, New York, San Francisco, Seattle, Toronto and Vancouver.
-Travelers can learn more about EVA destinations and schedules or book and buy tickets at www.evaair.com.
+Travelers can learn more about EVA destinations, schedules and services or book and buy tickets at www.evaair.com.